 Restaurants and Night Life

 Boston is a world-renowned center for ideas and learning with some 65 colleges, universities and other institutions of higher education that attract more than 200,000 students.
 No other major city has such a high proportion of students.
 Their youthful energy invigorates the city’s restaurants and nightlife, from club hopping on Lansdowne Street to the live music scene in the cafes and coffeehouses.
 Live music includes Latin, jazz, blues, gospel, folk and classical.
 Boston is a great restaurant town.
 There are many outstanding restaurants and enormous variety.
-The restaurant reviews in the Boston Globe and Zagats are particularly useful.
+The restaurant reviews in the Boston Globe are particularly useful.

 Downtown Boston is a peninsula, surrounded by water on three sides: the harbor on the east and north, and the Charles River on the west.
 Unlike many cities, much of the waterfront is recreational space.
 The harbor offers boating of all kinds, fishing, and a number of community beaches.
 There is a Harborwalk with many parks and other venues.
 The Harbor Islands are part of the National Park system and are accessible by ferry for day trips and picnicking.